40478641/Group4/use-case/Use_Case7.md

 #CHARACTERISTIC INFORMATION
 #Goal in Context

-7. As a client I want to be all the cities in the world organized so that it is the largest population to smallest.
+7. As a client I want to display all the cities in the world organized so that it is the largest population to smallest.

 ##Scope
 Student Group Project